DHCPv4 & DHCPv6 Relay¶

 Click the tab for the interface to use with DHCP Relay

-Configure the options as follows:
+Configure the options as described in DHCP Relay Options.

 Click Save